Controlled Archery Hunt FAQ

 Archery hunters have a range of about 30 yards or less, so they have a much easier ability to verify their targets than with other hunting methods.
 They will see you coming long before you see them.
 Wearing bright colored clothing, such as an orange hat or jacket, will help make you even more visible from a longer distance, but it is not required.

 The easy answer to that question is NO because dogs are not allowed at Saint John's - in the woods or on the campus.
 They never have been, leash or no leash.
-Please leave your dogs at home.
+While we love them too, we ask that you please leave your dogs at home.
 You can review the Saint John's Abbey land use policies (including the Pet Policy) if you'd like more information.

 Saint John's Abbey Arboretum is designated a state game refuge.
 We cannot have any kind of hunting or trapping without the permission of the Commissioner of Natural Resources or an exemption in the law.
 We are allowed to have a deer hunt because the local deer population is so high and has been so high for so long that it is causing significant ecological damage.
 Species deer eat - like oak and pine seedlings - are not regenerating (at all), and species not eaten by deer - raspberries and ironwood - are proliferating.
-The natural vegetation of the ecosystem is out of balance.
+The natural vegetation of the ecosystem, and the animals that rely on that ecosystem, is out of balance.

-The Minnesota archery season runs from September 15 through December 31.
-We have chosen to start our hunt on October 26 to reduce the potential for conflicts with the many other events and recreational uses of the land.
+The Minnesota archery season runs from mid-September through December 31 (the exact start date is determined by the MN DNR each year).
+We have chosen to start our hunt on October 20 to reduce the potential for conflicts with the many other events and recreational uses of the land.
 Most of our regular fall events and visitors reduce or end their visits as the fall colors fade and the cold season approaches.
 We don't want to delay the hunt any longer than October as we want to provide the best chance of hunter success to achieve our goals.

-No. We've moved entirely to an archery hunt this year and will likely continue with archery hunting only.
+No. We've moved entirely to an archery hunt and will likely continue with archery hunting only.
 The number one reason is safety.
-With land and a University campus that have so many uses, it is also logistically easier to maintaint that standard of safety with archery.
+With land and a University campus that have so many uses, it is logistically easier to maintain that standard of safety with archery.